-Our Head of SEO Jade Coleman explains how to avoid damaging your traffic, and key projects to this process.
+Our Head of SEO Tom Williams explains how to avoid damaging your traffic, and key projects to this process.

 If you’re planning on merging your website/brand with another, it’s imperative the brand’s online and organic presence doesn’t suffer.